What is Trace Labs?

 Trace Labs is a nonprofit organization designed to help people on the worst day of their lives.

 When a close friend or family member goes missing it is devastating to the family.
-While most people turn up, some do not and suffer unthinkable fates.
+While most people are located, some do not and suffer unthinkable fates.
 The family they leave behind never knows what became of them.

-Trace Labs provides a crowd sourced platform to help with this situation.
+Trace Labs provides crowd sourced open source intelligence to help with this situation.
 We have taken the traditional Capture the Flag (CTF) competition that we see at every information security conference and evolved it.
-It is no longer a theoretical exercise but instead we take the efforts of the contestants to help law enforcement locate missing persons.
+It is no longer a theoretical exercise but instead we take the efforts of contestants to help law enforcement locate missing persons.
 This takes place through open source intelligence (OSINT) gathering.
 The CTF focus is OSINT and all flags are for details on the missing persons.
 These details are collected and then submitted to law enforcement.

-Toronto Defcon partnered with Trace Labs on July 26, 2018 to offer the world’s first open source intelligence CTF for missing persons.
+This started in July 2018, when Toronto Defcon partnered with Trace Labs to offer the world’s first open source intelligence CTF for missing persons.
 The Toronto Police Department was onsite and helped to provide guidance.
 Our hope was we would offer some intelligence that might help.
 We exceeded our expectations and located two persons.
 This proved that this system works.

 Trace Labs provides both ongoing operations on demand and also through formalized CTF style operations at information security and hacker functions.
 Our newest initiatives include partnering with corporate organizations, colleges and universities to run similar types of events.